Intranet access

 Republic of Niger

-Multiple economic, social, environmental, and security challenges weigh heavily on the achievement of the Sustainable Development Goals (SDGs) established by the United Nations: low human capital development, environmental degradation and climate change, high population growth, low and erratic economic growth, food and nutrition insecurity, overall insecurity in the country, and the impact of security problems in neighboring countries (Mali, Burkina Faso, Nigeria, and Libya), particularly in the form of migration flows.
+Many economic, social, environmental and security challenges weigh heavily on the achievement of the sustainable development objectives set by the United Nations: low human capital development, environmental degradation and climate change, high demographic growth, low and erratic economic growth, food and nutritional insecurity, overall insecurity in the country and the impact of security problems in neighbouring countries (Mali, Burkina Faso, Nigeria and Libya), particularly in the form of migratory flows.

-Over the past 20 years, Niger's social indicators have improved significantly, and this trend is expected to continue.
-The gross primary school enrollment rate increased from about 29% in the early 1990s to 66.42% in 2020, and the number of girls entering primary school relative to boys also increased over the same period, from 25 to 40%.
-The under-five mortality rate declined between 1990 and 2015, from 320 to 78 per 1,000.
-Adult HIV/AIDS prevalence remains at 0.1% - one of the lowest rates in sub-Saharan Africa.
+Over the past 20 years, Niger's social indicators have improved significantly.
+The gross school enrolment rate has risen from around 29% in the early 1990s to 66.42% in 2020, and the ratio of girls to boys has also increased over the same period, from 25% to 40%.

 Evolution of activities in Niger (in thousand EUR)